 Pucci's relationship with DIO is often questioned by many readers.
 The canon suggests DIO's Homoerotic Subtext with Pucci was him tempting him, just to see if he could be the "friend" he was looking for, not tempted by carnal desires, meaning that by all intents Pucci should be asexual... however, even by Ho Yay standards, many fans heavily doubt this, and question what exactly was DIO looking for on him.

 Related to the above, was DIO's friendship with Pucci genuine, or was it more of his manipulative nature and merely saw Pucci as a means to an end?
 Another interpretation was that DIO intended on manipulating Pucci from the start, but ended up genuinely befriending Pucci.

-The maximum security ward portion of the part is often cited as the biggest drag in the entire part.
-While it starts decently enough with the Planet Waves battle it quickly nosedives with two of the most reviled battles in the entire series in Dragon's Dream and Yo-Yo Ma.
-It does pick up once Pucci finally enters the scene but by then it's almost time for this portion of the story to end.
+The Maximum Security Ward portion is often cited as the biggest drag in the entire part.
+While it starts decently enough with the Planet Waves battle, it quickly nosedives with two of the most reviled battles in the entire series in Dragon's Dream and Yo-Yo Ma.
+It does pick up once Pucci finally enters the scene, but by then, it's almost time for this portion of the story to end.

 A lot of the arcs towards the end are really long, ranging from about 10 to 12 chapters in length.
 Most notable are the Bohemian Rhapsody and Heavy Weather arcs, which are some of the longest non-final battle arcs in the series.
 It doesn't help that for many the Stand battles in this part don't have much going on in terms of actual fighting.